 h2 Trees

 ۵ The most popular trees in Austin are drought-resistant and provide shade from the hot sun.

-Mark Block Name Height in Feet Water Light
+at Block Name Height in Feet Water Light

-ad Cap:snipt
+Mad Cap;snipp

-12
+2

 - 13. Let's use it again.
 Under the "Vines" heading, place the cursor after the last word in the first paragraph and press ENTER. - 14.
 From the Content Explorer, under Resources > Snippets, select the Table-Boilerplate.flsnp, and drag it to the empty paragraph. - 15.
 Click to save your work. - NOTE When creating a bunch of snippets, you might find you use some more often than others.
 You can pin those frequently used snippets to easily find them.
-This can be done via the Snippet Link dialog or from the topic's local toolbar by selecting Insert a snippet For more information see the Flare online Help.
+This can be done via the Snippet Link dialog or from the topic's local toolbar by selecting Insert a snippet For more information see the Help system.